DinnerKang/vue-pagination/README.md

 ## Introduction

-You can create a bulletin board with just array data.
+You can create a bulletin board with just array data.<br>
-Use it comfortably !
+Use it comfortably !<br>

+I want git star...

 ## installation